abanuelo/intro-to-kube/pesky-persistent-db/README.md

 ## Main Project

 0. Luckily we have some resources: `postgres-service.yml`.
 The [Service](https://kubernetes.io/docs/concepts/services-networking/service/) was intended to provide a Domain Name System (DNS) to be able to connect with the Pods attached to the Deployment.
-Run the lines of code to create the Service and Secret
+Run the lines of code to create the Service

    ```
    kubectl apply -f postgres-service.yml